snubwoody/www/src/articles/gui-in-rust.md

 ## Layout

-I realised that most of the layout in a GUI is composed of rows, columns and individual widgets (add image).
+When designing the layout engine I looked at dozens of websites trying to find a common pattern between them.
+I realised that most of the layout in a graphical user interface is composed of rows, columns and individual widgets (add image).

+**TODO:** Use writing section

-Like this home page of [mason and fifth](https://mason-fifth.com/).
+Like this section:

 ![Layout](../assets/internal/gui-in-rust/screenshot.png)

 Furthermore, all widgets want to be one of three sizes:

-- As large as possible
+- `Flex`: As large as possible
-- As small as possible
+- `Shrink`: As small as possible
-- A specific fixed size
+- `Fixed`: A specific fixed size

 By not using fixed sizes you allow the layout to be responsive and adapt to different screen sizes.